graefchen/graefchen.github.io/src/p/Welcome.md

   - [Lightning CSS](https://lume.land/plugins/lightningcss/) - an CSS minifier plugin
   - [Minify HTML](https://lume.land/plugins/minify_html/) - an HTML minifier plugin

-There is no JavaScript or TypeScript that does run on a Server(aside from generatig this webpage) or on the Client.
+There is no JavaScript or TypeScript that does run on a server(aside from generatig this webpage) or on the client.

 This website does neither use cookies or does it store any information, appart from the IP address.